staaky/strip/README.md

 ## Build

-The latest build can be found on [stripjs.com/download](http://www.stripjs.com/download).
+The latest stable build can be found on [stripjs.com/download](http://www.stripjs.com/download).

 To build Strip yourself start by cloning a copy of the main Strip git repo by running: